MMesgar/neural_coherence_model/README.md

-# Neural Local Coherene Model for Text Quality Assessment #
+# A Neural Local Coherene Model for Text Quality Assessment #

 A neural local coherence model based on semantic changes across sentences in a text.